mlochbaum/BQN/doc/array.md

         1 ⊏ 2‿3‿4 ×⌜ 1‿5‿8‿11  # Major cell 1

 A major cell still has an array structure: it retains all the axes of the original array other than the first.
 So it has its own major cells, identified by the index `i` of the original major cell and `j` within it.
 These are also cells of the original array.
 Generalizing, a **cell** with index list `l` is defined to be the array of all elements whose indices begin with `l`.
-In an array with rank `r`, the cell rank is `r-≠l`, and cells grouped using this rank.
+In an array with rank `r`, the cell rank is `r-≠l`, and cells can be grouped using this rank.
 An `r`-cell must have an empty cell index, so that it includes all elements—it's the entire array!
 An `r-1` cell, also called a ¯1-cell, is a major cell.
 A 0-cell has an index of length `r`, and contains a single element.

 Cells are the center of the [leading axis model](leading.md) used to structure many array primitives.